Financial help and benefits if you're over 65

 Temporary Additional Support (TAS)

 TAS gives you up to 13 weeks to help you meet essential living costs, such as rent or health costs.
 The most you can get is 30% (after tax) of your main benefit, usually NZ Super, depending on what you need.
-You don’t have to pay it back.
+You do not have to pay it back.
 If you apply for TAS, Work and Income works out first if you should get other benefits such as the Disability Allowance or Accommodation Supplement.

-If you can’t get NZ Superannuation
+If you cannot get NZ Superannuation